GauravDhuri/missingskill-learning/javascript/javascriptBasics.md

 var name;
 ```

-Eg :- Think of Memory locations as boxes that can store information and think of variables as name tags that help us remember which variable has which kind of data sotred in it.
+Eg :- Think of Memory locations as boxes that can store information and think of variables as name tags that help us remember which variable has which kind of data stored in it.

 ```js
 📦 Memory1 <- 🏷️(Dress) = 👗